saqibrazzaq/EmployeeManagement/EmployeeManagement.API/Readme.md

 - Global exception handler
   - No try catch blocks needed anywhere
   - All exceptions will be handled and logged using middleware
+- All employees and single employee within a company